-Interim dividends paid (including income tax thereon) are recognised in the financial statements when approved by the Board of Directors and final dividend (including income tax thereon) when approved by the shareholders.
+Interim dividends paid are recognised in the financial statements when approved by the Board of Directors and final dividend when approved by the shareholders.

 (vii) Employee Benefits

 The Company make contributions to both defined benefit and defined contribution schemes.
 The defined benefit schemes are mainly administered through duly constituted and approved independent Trusts.